What can you do with a law degree?

 At the University of Sunderland, you'll be taught by passionate academics and experts in a friendly and supportive environment.
 Our LLB (Hons) Law degree is recognised by the Law Society of England and Wales and regulated by the Bar Standards Board and Solicitors Regulation Authority.

 Over the course of your studies, you may also be offered the opportunity to participate in one or more field trips and in a range of competitions against students from other universities.
+Our lecturers will encourage you to get involved in activities such as the client interviewing competition, and the mooting competition at the Supreme Court.
+Students can also get involved in the Student Law Society, which organises a range of social, educational and networking events for law students.

 Sunderland Student Law Clinic